fib-app

 For all requests, the response format is a JSON object.

-The success of a request is indicated by the HTTP status code.
-A 2XX status code indicates success, and a 4XX indicates failure of the request.
-When a request fails, the body of the response is still a JSON object, but it will always contain the two fields of code and message, which you can use for debugging.
+Whether a request was successful or not is indicated by the HTTP status code.
+A 2XX status code indicates success, while a 4XX status code indicates that the request failed.
+When a request fails, the body of the response is still a JSON object, but it always contains the code and message fields, which you can use for debugging.
 For example, if a request for permission authentication fails, the following information will be returned:

 1